elastisys/compliantkubernetes/docs/adr/0007-make-monitoring-forwarders-storage-independent.md

 ### Negative Consequences

 * Buffered monitoring information is lost if node is lost.
+* emptyDir can cause disk pressure.
+This can be handled by alerting on low disk space.

 ## Pros and Cons of the Options